Order a DNA Test Kit

 #9.
 NOW Ultra Omega 3 Fish Oil

-The nice thing about NOW Ultra Omega 3 (View on Amazon) is you only need to take one softgel per day (but can take two).
+The nice thing about NOW Ultra Omega 3 is you only need to take one softgel per day (but can take two).
 It also has one of the higher amounts of EPA in this list, but on the low end of DHA.
 This brand also uses the lower-quality form of fish oil as concentrate rather than triglyceride.
 Its biggest benefit is the highest Labdoor score of all the fish oil brands we included in our taste test.

 Gene Food rating: B-